pulp/pulpcore/docs/contributing/index.rst

 Workflow
 --------

-1. Clone the GitHub repo
+1. Clone the GitHub repo.
-2. Make a change
+2. Make a change.
-3. Make sure all tests passed
+3. Make sure all tests pass.
 4. Add a file into CHANGES folder for user facing changes and CHANGES/plugin_api for plugin API changes.
-5. Commit changes to own ``pulpcore`` clone
+5. Commit changes to own ``pulpcore`` clone.
+6. :doc:`Record a demo <record-a-demo>` (1-3 minutes).
-6. Make pull request from github page for your clone against master branch
+7. Make pull request from github page for your clone against master branch.

 Fundamentals